 &lt;sup>3 Socio-emotional skills develop from infancy upwards, based on neurobiological development.
-But high level socio- emotional skills such as the calibration of risks and rewards, thinking ahead, long-term planning, prioritizing, and controlling emotions, seem to develop mainly in the age range 19-29, which includes the undergraduate years.
+But high level socioemotional skills such as the calibration of risks and rewards, thinking ahead, long-term planning, prioritizing, and controlling emotions, seem to develop mainly in the age range 19-29, which includes the undergraduate years.

+6. The undergraduate degree programs of Sri Lankan universities exhibit a wide range of quality.
+At the high end, there are degrees on par with those of reputed universities in OECD countries.
 Graduates of such degree programs easily enroll in postgraduate programs in the world's highest-ranked universities, as well as obtain jobs in prestigious firms in Sri Lanka and overseas.
 At the opposite end of the spectrum, graduates cease to participate in the labor force a few years after graduation, opt not to work in the private sector despite significantly higher wages and more opportunities than in the public sector, or are limited in the socio-emotional and English language skills required to be employed, especially in the private sector.
-Employers in both the private and public sector note the need to develop socio-emotional skills such as achievement motivation, accountability, confidence, resilience, teamwork, and problem solving, and English among graduates.
+Employers in both the private and public sector note the need to develop socio-emotional skills such as achievement motivation, accountability, confidence, resilience, teamwork, and problem-solving, and English among graduates.
 The Sri Lanka Qualifications Framework (SLQF) also incorporates the development of socio-emotional skills as an important element.